Classes - 2025

 Option One:

-Chronic Inflammation: Heart Disease and Type 2 Diabetes
+Chronic Inflammation: Heart Disease and Type 2 Diabetes (SOLD OUT)

 with Rosalee de la Forêt